course-dprep/host-characteristics-on-airbnb-prices/README.md

 ### Variables

+In total, the datasets consist of 75 different variables.
+However, for this research, only the specific variables about host characteristics and prices of the Airbnb's are relevant.
+The following variables in the datasets will be used and analyzed in our research:

 | **Variable name**                        | **Variable explanation**                           |
 | ---------------------------------------- |----------------------------------------------------|
 | price_in_dollars                   (Y)   | Price of the Airbnb in dollars                     |